University Counseling Center Staff

 Therese Jacques, LPC

-Ms. Jacques is a Licensed Professional Counselor (LPC) who received her B.S. from Washington University in Saint Louis and her M.A. in counseling from Saint Louis University.
+Ms. Jacques is a Licensed Professional Counselor (LPC) who earned a Master's degree in counseling from Saint Louis University and a Bachelor's degree in psychology from Washington University in Saint Louis.
 She joined the University Counseling Center in April 2014.
-She has worked with children, adolescents, and adults providing individual, family, career and academic counseling.
-Her experience includes working with students on such issues as depression and anxiety, suicide/crisis intervention, physical, sexual, and emotional abuse and LGBTQ needs.
-Therese is SafeZone trained.
+Ms. Jacques is SafeZone trained and an ally to the SLU LGBT community.
+She also serves as the primary contact and advocate for those in the university community affected by sexual violence.
+Her experience includes working with students on such issues as depression, anxiety, suicide/crisis intervention, physical, sexual, and emotional abuse and relationship issues.

 Ms. Jacques approaches treatment from a humanistic viewpoint and believes in supporting students with a wraparound philosophy in order to reach their full potential.
 She is a member of both the American College Counseling Association (ACCA) and American Counseling Association (ACA).
 She is a native New Yorker.